Fragrance99/Custom-Fields-Anywhere/README.md

 ## Features
 - Select any post from supported post types
 - Choose an Elementor Container template to display the post with
-- Works with custom fields for enhanced dynamic content (Pods, ACF)
+- Works with dynamic custom fields for enhanced dynamic content (Pods, ACF)
 - Fully integrates with Elementor and Elementor Pro

 ## Requirements